 A former Argentina international, Martino replaced the Uruguayan, Anibal Ruiz.
 His knowledge and success while coaching Paraguayan clubs made him the best man for the job.

-: Paraguay are no strangers to the World Cup, having featured in seven previous tournaments.
+The Country: Paraguay are no strangers to the World Cup, having featured in seven previous tournaments.
 They secured their place at a fourth-straight World Cup finals with two games to spare after a 1-0 win over Argentina.
 Nelson Valdez's goal earned his side victory over Diego Maradona's struggling outfit in the South American qualifying group.

 Martino says: "In the national team, you work for two possibilities - you can work for having a job or for making history.
 I want to work for the second option."